Azure-Samples/openai-end-to-end-baseline/README.md

 # Azure OpenAI end-to-end baseline reference implementation

-This reference implementation illustrates an approach for authoring and running a chat application in a single region with Prompt flow and Azure OpenAI.
-This reference implementation showcases a secure environment for authoring a chat flow and two options for deploying the flow:
+This reference implementation illustrates an approach for authoring and running a chat application in a single region with prompt flow and Azure OpenAI.
+This repository supports the [Baseline OpenAI end-to-end chat reference architecture](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) on Microsoft Learn and showcases a secure environment for authoring a chat flow and two options for deploying the flow:

 - An Azure Machine Learning managed online endpoint in a managed virtual network.

   - If your application requires high availability and you favor using a managed online endpoint, it is recommended to extend this architecture by deploying multiple online endpoints behind a load balancer to improve resiliency.
 - A network-isolated, zone-redundant, highly available deployment in Azure App Service.

-The implementation will have you build and test a [Prompt flow](https://microsoft.github.io/promptflow/) in an [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning) workspace and deploy the flow.
+The implementation will have you build and test a [prompt flow](https://microsoft.github.io/promptflow/) in an [Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/prompt-flow) project and deploy the flow.
 You'll be exposed to common generative AI chat application characteristics such as:

 - Creating prompts
 - Querying data stores for grounding data
 - Python code
 - Calling language models (such as GPT models)

-This implementation builds off of the [basic implementation](https://github.com/Azure-Samples/openai-end-to-end-basic), and adds common production requirements such as:
+This implementation builds off the [basic implementation](https://github.com/Azure-Samples/openai-end-to-end-basic), and adds common production requirements such as:

 - Network isolation
 - Security